codecastleioteam/scriptorium-json/README.md

 ## Staying Fluent
-JSON Scriptorium handles many input errors gracefully so you don't have to break method chains to check your input:
+JSON Scriptorium handles many input errors gracefully so you don't have to break method chains to check input:
-- Null values and elements will be output as JSON null literals (never the string "null")
+- Null values and elements will be output as JSON null literals (never a string literal `"null"`)
 - Key-value pairs with null keys will be skipped
-- Appending null CharSequences and Characters is a no-op
+- Calling `append` methods with null CharSequences and Characters is a no-op
 - Non-finite floats and doubles (not supported by the JSON spec) will output as null literals
 - Convenience methods for JSON objects to skip key-value pairs with